Irene Mihalic

 Irene Mihalic (born 17 November 1976) is a German politician of Alliance 90/The Greens from Gelsenkirchen.
 A former police officer, Mihailic has been a member of the Bundestag since 2013.

 Early life and education

 Mihalic was born in Waldbröl, the youngest of three siblings.
 Her parents are from Croatia; they came to Germany in the 1960s.

-Mihalic trained as a police officer and studied at the Fachhochschule für öffentliche Verwaltung Nordrhein-Westfalen (University of Applied Sciences North Rhine-Westphalia), graduating as a Diplom-Verwaltungswirt (FH).
+Mihalic trained as a police officer and studied at the Fachhochschule für öffentliche Verwaltung Nordrhein-Westfalen (University of Applied Sciences for Public Administration North Rhine-Westphalia), graduating as a Diplom-Verwaltungswirt (FH).
 She studied criminology and police science at the Ruhr University Bochum, graduating with an M.A. degree in 2016.
 In 2018, she received her doctorate from the Law Faculty of the Ruhr-University Bochum.
 Her dissertation was published under the title Police Operations, Crime and Space – A Criminal Geographical Analysis Based on Police Operations Data and Social Structure Data of the City of Gelsenkirchen.